Stable routine in 14 days after major life changes.

 Bad days don’t wipe your week

-You do the minimum, then restart fast the next day.
+You do the minimum non-negotiables, then restart fast the next day.
+No shame.

 TriggerLoop attaches tiny actions to anchors you already do.
 When the anchor happens, the next step happens.
 That’s the system.